May devotions to the Blessed Virgin Mary: Family Devotions

-May Devotions by 30 family groups

-May devotions flourished across the world in the later part of nineteenth century.
-Eastern Churches had very clourful celebrations.
-Soon families gathered and had identified them for thirty days of the month, and the 31st day was celebrated by the entire village or town.
-Records show that in 1922 the Churches of Maravankudieruppu, the capital Church of Vaenaadu Catholics, and Kamanayakkanpatti, the Capital Church of Paandiyaa Kingdom Catholics have started the May Devotion by 30 family groups.
-The practice was followed by many churches in the country and in 1950s almost all the Churches in Indian Union started celebrating May Devotions by 30 family groups.

 Mary, Queen of May

 Pope Pius XII, recognizing traditional precedents, proclaimed the "Queenship of Mary" through his encyclical, Ad Caeli Reginam.

 While May devotions may differ in various countries, the Marian title "Queen of May" exists in several countries as manifested in Marian songs.
 In English speaking countries such as England, Ireland and the United States a Marian hymn uses the following text: